 In July 2011, the Statewide Bacteria TMDL (Total Maximum Daily Load) was approved by the EPA.
 This TMDL includes water bodies in West Greenwich, with TMDLs for Frenchtown Brook, Nooseneck River, Breakheart Brook, and Phillips Brook.
-There was no Town initiated outreach specific to this TMDL in 2011, however, the Town Planner did attend a public meeting to learn more about it on June 29, 2011 at the Exeter Library.
+There was no Town initiated outreach specific to this TMDL in 2012.